-I state the obvious here, but if your strategy drives critical data into public cloud, keep 3rd party risk and this vector at the top of your risk maintenance and regular risk oversight.
-Cloud may be the board’s long term, cost efficient goal but it isn’t secure by design if you haven’t paid for the service."
+I state the obvious here, but if your strategy drives critical data into public cloud, keep third-party risk and this vector at the top of your risk maintenance and regular risk oversight.
+Cloud may be the board’s long-term, cost-efficient goal but it isn’t secure by design if you haven’t paid for the service."

 Helen Rabe (Global CISO, London, UK)

-"On the face of it we’ve seen this all before, large firm loses a massive trove of personal data.
-The public could be forgiven for becoming desensitised to such headlines whilst wondering whether they have any data left that’s still private.
+"On the face of it, we’ve seen all of this before; large firm loses a massive trove of personal data.
+The public could be forgiven for becoming de-sensitised to such headlines whilst wondering whether they have any data left that’s still private.